By Lisa Johnston

-CHARLOTTE, N.C. – It was just a little over one year ago that former 3M executive Jack Truong took the helm of Electrolux’s North American operations, succeeding Kevin Scott.
+CHARLOTTE, N.C. – It was just a little more than one year ago that former 3M executive Jack Truong took the helm of Electrolux’s North American operations, succeeding Kevin Scott.

 Truong’s new mission was to overcome a stagnant majap market and grow the business within Electrolux’s largest region, which accounts for fully one-third of its worldwide sales.
-To do so, he is burnishing the Electrolux and Frigidaire brands by highlighting their heritage and industry firsts; trimming costs and improving efficiencies by editing the assortment around best-selling SKUs; and placing a renewed focus on benefit-driven product design by building a new R&D center (see story, below) and leveraging such consumer trends as demand for smaller appliances as home sizes shrink.
+To do so, he is burnishing the Electrolux and Frigidaire brands by highlighting their heritage and industry firsts; trimming costs and improving efficiencies by editing the assortment around best-selling SKUs; and placing a renewed focus on benefit- driven product design by building a new R&D center and leveraging such consumer trends as demand for smaller appliances as home sizes shrink.

 On the marketing front, Truong has doubled the size of his retail training staff as part of a “push” strategy that drives sales through the retail channel, rather than generating demand through promotions and consumer campaigns alone.
 The company is also utilizing the fruits of its design efforts to spotlight best-in-class products, such as its Frigidaire Orbit Clean dishwasher, which offers industry leading cleaning, drying and low-noise capabilities.